predsci/PROF/mkdocs/docs/install.md

 # PROF Installation Instructions

 This R package requires an R or Rstudio installation and Fortran/GCC compilers.
-We strongly recommend using the package with its user friends Shiny-app GUI (see below).
+We strongly recommend using the package with its user-friendly Shiny-app GUI (see below).

 ## Using 'devtools' in an R console